pyeventsourcing/eventsourcing/README.md

 ```

 An alternative way of expressing the same thing
-is simple to decorate a command method with
+is to decorate the command method with the "@event"
-the "@event" decorator.
-When the command method
+decorator.
+When the command method "make_it_so()"
-"make_it_so()" is called an event will be triggered,
+is called an event will be triggered, and the method
-and the method body will be used to apply the event
+body will be used to apply the event to the aggregate.
-to the aggregate.
-Because command methods should be
+Because command methods should be named with imperatives,
-named with imperatives, and events should be named
-with part participles, it is recommended to define
+and events should be named with part participles, it
-the name of the event in the decorator.
+is recommended to define the name of the event in the
+decorator.
+This style can be used for trivial commands
+that would simply trigger an event will the given arguments.
+Commands that need to do some work on the given arguments
+before triggering an event will need to use one of the
+styles above.

 ```python